georust/rinex/doc/contribute.md

 At the moment, `records` are indexed by `epochs`.
 If another object would suite better to index a new RINEX format, it might conflict with existing parts of the project and must be dealt with carefuly.

-+ Declare the new enum value in the `src/record.rs` record enum with an new unwrapping method
++ Declare the new enum value in the `src/record.rs` record enum with a new unwrapping method
 + Customize `src/record.rs::is_new_epoch` so the parser knows how to identify the new type
 + provide a new method to parse a block of content (usually an epoch) insde the new module `src/module.rs::build_new_record`